-Therapy: Melissa Cutler brings 20 years of superior specialized counselling services uniquely tailored to optimize personal growth and health for people struggling to cope with the emotions, life disruption and post-traumatic stress when faced with major life events, acute or chronic illness and conditions.
+Therapy: Melissa Cutler MSW RSW brings 20 years of superior specialized counselling services uniquely tailored to optimize personal growth and mental health for people struggling to cope with the emotions, life disruption and post-traumatic stress when faced with major life events, acute or chronic illness and conditions.
 As a social worker, counsellor and psychotherapist in Toronto, Melissa works directly with private and physician’s patients, specializing in treatment for those suffering from Post Concussion Syndrome, Traumatic Brain Injury (TBI), and the effects from Stroke, Chronic Pain and Illness.

-Melissa uses an integrated therapeutic approach including Cognitive Behavioral Therapy (CBT), Family of Origin, and trauma informed models to draw on your present day and early life experiences.
+Melissa uses an integrated therapeutic approach including Cognitive Behavioral Therapy (CBT therapy), Family of Origin, and trauma informed models to draw on your present day and early life experiences.
 Therapeutic goals are jointly created within specialized areas including:

-Melissa Cutler is one of Canada’s preeminent therapists providing specialized counselling to help bridge the psychological, emotional, behavioural and social aspects of medically related traumatic events, injury, and illness alongside medical and physical care.
+As Toronto’s preeminent therapist and social worker, Melissa Cutler provides specialized psychotherapy and counselling to help bridge the psychological, emotional, behavioural and social aspects of medically related traumatic events, injury, and illness alongside medical and physical care.
 She helps people adjust and align their thoughts and emotions with their presenting challenges as they adjust to new realities.

-Trained and licensed as a clinical social worker, Melissa’s career spans 20 years of combined clinical and research experience across hospital, community, and public sector settings.
+Trained and licensed as a clinical social worker, Melissa’s career spans twenty years of combined clinical and research experience across hospital, community, and public sector settings.
 In addition to a primary clinical practice, Melissa is a group facilitator, educator, and field instructor.
-She is also actively involved in research and educational initiatives examining the life adjustment for young adult survivors of concussion and brain injury, Melissa is recognized as Toronto’s concussion psychotherapy specialist, with deep focus on Traumatic Brain Injury (TBI) and stroke therapies.
+Actively involved in research and educational initiatives examining the life adjustment for survivors of concussion and brain injury, Melissa is recognized as Toronto’s concussion psychotherapy specialist, with deep focus on Traumatic Brain Injury (TBI) and stroke therapies.

 3080 Yonge Street, Suite # 5035,